Miami casino works to save beloved jai alai from extinction

-MIAMI (AP) — The world’s fastest ball sport has been dying a slow death for decades.
+MIAMI — The world’s fastest ball sport has been dying a slow death for decades.

 Now, a group of committed enthusiasts is doing all it can to save jai alai, a game that originated in the Basque region of Spain and France but took root in Miami during the go-go days of the 1970s and ‘80s.